Joseph Justus Scaliger: University and travels

 After his father's death, Scaliger spent four years at the University of Paris, where he studied Greek under Adrianus Turnebus.
-After two months he found he was not in a position to profit from the lectures of the greatest Greek scholar of the time.
+After two months, he concluded that he was not in a position to profit from Turnebus's lectures.
 He read Homer in twenty-one days, and afterwards read other classical Greek poets, orators, and historians, forming a grammar for himself as he went along.
-At the suggestion of Guillaume Postel, after learning Greek he learned Hebrew, and then Arabic, becoming proficient in both.
+At the suggestion of Guillaume Postel, after learning Greek, he learned Hebrew, and then Arabic, becoming proficient in both.

-His most important teacher was Jean Dorat, who was able not only to impart knowledge but also to kindle enthusiasm in Scaliger.
+According to Christie and Sandys, his most important teacher was Jean Dorat, who imparted both knowledge and enthusiasm.
 It was to Dorat that Scaliger owed his home for the next thirty years of his life, for in 1563 the professor recommended him to Louis de Chasteigner, the young lord of La Roche-Posay, as a companion in his travels.
-The two young men formed a close friendship which remained unbroken until Louis's death in 1595.
+The two men formed a close friendship which lasted until Louis's death in 1595.
 The travellers first went to Rome.
-Here they found Marc Antoine Muret, who, when at Bordeaux and Toulouse, had been a great favourite and occasional visitor of Julius Caesar Scaliger at Agen.
-Muret soon recognized the young Scaliger's merits and introduced him to many contacts well worth knowing.
+There they found Marc Antoine Muret, who, when at Bordeaux and Toulouse, had been an occasional visitor of Julius Caesar Scaliger at Agen.
+Muret introduced the younger Scaliger to a number of useful contacts.

 After visiting a large part of Italy, the travellers moved on to England and Scotland, passing through the town of La Roche-Posay on their way.
-During his time in the British Isles, Scaliger formed an unfavourable opinion of the English.
-Their inhumane disposition and inhospitable treatment of foreigners especially made a negative impression on him.
+During his time in the British Isles, Scaliger formed an unfavourable opinion of the English, objecting in particular to what he regarded as their harshness and their inhospitable treatment of foreigners.
 He was also disappointed at finding only a few Greek manuscripts and, in his opinion, few learned men.
-It was not until a much later period that he became intimate with Richard Thomson and other Englishmen.
+It was not until a much later period that he became close to Richard Thomson and other Englishmen.
 Over the course of his travels, he became a Protestant.